miage-lille/catstagram-ts/doc/part1.md

 > - Application state is far less likely to get out of sync with the page
 > - Replaying application state changes effectively replays user interface changes

+## 🧑‍💻 Exercice 1 🧑‍💻

+We only want the implement the rule: **Counter value must be greater than or equal to 3**.
+- update `counterSelector` to get counter value from state
+- modify `reducer` to avoid counter below 3
+- modify `counter component` to disable the button `-` when counter value is 3

+> ℹ️ [disabled](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/button#attr-disabled) attribute on button can help you ...

 Now you are ready to [create your catstagram](./part2.md)